Raumberg/attn-signs-center/README.md

 **ASC** is a fully static (GitHub Pages-friendly) portfolio & blog built with Next 15 and React 19.
 It mixes motion-driven UI, a Markdown blog with syntax highlighting, and slick Framer Motion effects.
 Fully vibed using cursor with o3 / Gemini 2.5 Pro bcs I know absolutely nothing about frontend! :)

+> Note: for now, every post in blog is written by an LLM just to work with formatting, I will rewrite everything after it is ready by myself, please, don't rely on blog posts for now!

 ## ✨ Features

 * **Next.js App Router** – all routes live inside `src/app`.